2025-2026

 Helping students reflect on patterns

-Guided by research showing that students prefer patterns over raw data, we moved beyond simple wellness scores to richer visualizations that support the specific data types being collected.
-I collaborated with another designer to explore ways to visualize mood, integrate passive sensing data, and show correlations of different metrics through time-based graphs.
+I'm currently collaborating with one of my co-designers to explore ways to visualize mood, integrate passive sensing data, and show correlations of different metrics through time-based graphs.

 Reflections